andreasalptun/scribbles/linux/yubikey.md

 su "$USER" -c "/usr/bin/cinnamon-screensaver-command -l"
 ```

-If you are using another desktop environment, the last command must be modified accordingly, i.e. `gnome-screensaver-command -l` for Ubuntu.
+If you are using another desktop environment, the last command must be modified accordingly, i.e. `gnome-screensaver-command -l` for Ubuntu. ( dbus-send --type=method_call --dest=org.gnome.ScreenSaver /org/gnome/ScreenSaver org.gnome.ScreenSaver.Lock for PopOS)

 ### Hook up the script to a udev event